laitalaj/lokitoy/README.md

 # lokitoy

-A script for reproducing some out-or-order peculiarities in [loki](https://github.com/grafana/loki).
+A script for reproducing some out-or-order peculiarities in [loki](https://github.com/grafana/loki), and a tiny flask app for making sure that the script works correctly.

 ## Usage